 Ultimaker differentiates between product and process data.
 Product data is related to the printed object and process data is related to the process of printing this object.
 Ultimaker services are designed in such a way that the two data types are processed separately and independently from each other.
 This means that customers can choose to only upload process data to Ultimaker Cloud and keep their product data on-premise.

-All cloud-based data, including, but not limited to 3D files, G-code, Ultimaker Connect group statuses, and Ultimaker Marketplace source files, use HTTPS connections with industry standard 4096-bit RSA encryption.
+All cloud-based data, including, but not limited to 3D files, G-code, Ultimaker Connect group statuses, and Ultimaker Marketplace source files, use HTTPS (TLS 1.2) connections with industry standard 2048-bit RSA encryption.
 You can find a full report here.

 Note: Connections between workstations running Ultimaker Cura and Ultimaker Connect within a local area network are not encrypted.